operaton/operaton/README.md

 Most of the components that make up the platform can even be completely embedded inside an application.
 For instance, you can add the process engine and the REST API as a library to your application and assemble your custom BPM platform configuration.

+## Process modelling

+Operaton is fully backwards compatible to your existing BPMN-, DMN-models and Forms, which were created in Camunda Modeler for Camunda 7.
+You can download the Camunda Modeler [here](https://camunda.com/download/modeler/) (MIT Licence).
+Operaton removed the compatibility layer for Activiti.
+If you need to use Activiti models you will have to convert them (see the following [blog post](https://camunda.com/blog/2016/10/migrate-from-activiti-to-camunda/) for details).

 ## Contributing

 Please see our [contribution guidelines](CONTRIBUTING.md) for how to raise issues and how to contribute code to our project.